Sampling Sphere Packings with Continuum Glauber Dynamics: Localization Scheme

 \subsection{Construction of the Localization Scheme}

 First we will construct the localization scheme and then prove necessary facts about it. \\ Let $\nu$ be a point process (i.e. random set of points) on $\Lambda\subseteq\R^d$.
-For us, $\nu$ will be a hard sphere model on $\Lambda$ at activity $\lambda$.

-\begin{remark} Our setup of the negative fields localization scheme is slightly different from the definition in \cite{CE22}, as they use $\{-1,1\}$ coordinates while we are using $\{0,1\}$ coordinates. \end{remark}
+For us, $\nu$ will be a Gibbs point process on $\Lambda$ at activity $\lambda$.
+Our setup of the negative fields localization scheme is slightly different from the definition in \cite{CE22}, as they use $\{-1,1\}$ coordinates while we are using $\{0,1\}$ coordinates.